Vali-Hameed/Remote-Terminal/README.md

 <br>

-A secure, Node.js-based remote terminal mirroring application designed to run natively over Tailscale.
-It enables you to securely connect to and mirror your Windows terminal sessions from a mobile device or another computer within your private Tailnet.
+A native Windows terminal session manager.
+It allows you to detach from long-running PowerShell scripts and securely monitor them from your phone or another computer over Tailscale.

 ## 🚀 Why `rterm`?
-This architecture was specifically built to provide a **native Windows alternative to `tmux`**.
-While `tmux` requires running inside WSL on Windows, this application leverages a built-in session manager and the `rterm` CLI tool to provide the exact same terminal multiplexing capabilities directly on Windows.
+This architecture was specifically built to solve the problem of backgrounding and remotely monitoring tasks natively on Windows.
+Instead of relying on complex workarounds or WSL, this application leverages a built-in session manager and the `rterm` CLI tool to provide seamless session persistence.
 This allows you to open a regular Windows PowerShell, run a command, detach (<kbd>Ctrl</kbd> + <kbd>]</kbd>), and walk away—all while the session stays perfectly alive in the background and mirrors to your phone.

 <br>